 New Zealand is taking action on climate change through this groundbreaking Zero Carbon Bill.

-The Bill aims to reduce two types of gasses: the greenhouse gases carbon dioxide and biogenic methane produced by livestock and landfills in a specific timeframe.
+The Bill aims to reduce two types of gasses, greenhouse gases such as carbon dioxide and biogenic methane produced by livestock and landfills, within a specific timeframe.

 The Bill is set to do the following:

 1. Create reduction targets for greenhouse gas emissions by

 - Reducing green gas house emissions to zero by 2050

 - Reduce biogenic methane emissions by 24-47% below 2017 by 2050, including 10 per cent below 2017 by 2030

 2. Create emissions budgets as stepping stones towards the long-term targets.

 3. Require the Government to develop and implement climate change adaptation and mitigation policies.